deckhouse/virtualization/docs/USER_GUIDE.md

 | `ClusterVirtualImage` | connected in read-only mode, or as a cdrom for iso images |
 | `VirtualDisk`         | connects in read/write mode                               |

-#### Static block devices
+#### Boot Block Devices

-Static block devices are defined in the virtual machine specification in the `.spec.blockDeviceRefs` block as a list.
+Boot block devices are defined in the virtual machine specification in the `.spec.blockDeviceRefs` block as a list.
 The order of the devices in this list determines the sequence in which they are loaded.
 Thus, if a disk or image is specified first, the loader will first try to boot from it.
 If it fails, the system will go to the next device in the list and try to boot from it.
 And so on until the first boot loader is detected.

 Changing the composition and order of devices in the `.spec.blockDeviceRefs` block is possible only with a reboot of the virtual machine.